Safghanalam/Safghanalam/README.md

 - 👋 Hi, I’m @Safghanalam
-- 👀 I’m interested in cyber security, Android Development and programming.
+- 👀 I’m interested in cyber security, Full Stack Development and programming.
-- 🌱 I’m currently learning programming.
+- 🌱 I’m currently pursuing B.Tech.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me just mail me on khansafgan1743@gmail.com